Recursive QAOA outperforms the original QAOA for the MAX-CUT problem on complete graphs: Introduction

 \section{Introduction}

 There has been a growing interest in practical quantum computing in the noisy intermediate-scale quantum (NISQ) era.
-The NISQ devices have several restrictions due to noisy in quantum gates and limited quantum resources~\cite{Pre18}.
+The NISQ devices have several restrictions due to noise in quantum gates and limited quantum resources~\cite{Pre18}.
 Diverse disciplines, for instances, combinatorial optimization, quantum chemistry, and machine learning, are regarded as potential areas of application to demonstrate a quantum advantage over the best known classical methods in the NISQ devices.

 Quantum approximate optimization algorithm (QAOA) was designed to solve hard combinatorial optimization problems such as the MAX-CUT problem~\cite{FGG14}.
 QAOA is a hybrid quantum-classical algorithm consisting of a parametrized quantum circuit and a classical optimizer to train it, and it has been proposed as one of the principal approaches to address the restrictions of the NISQ devices since the parameters such as the circuit depth can be handled~\cite{FGG14}.
-Even though QAOA is one of the promising candidates of the NISQ algorithms, it has been known that QAOA has limited performance to solve the MAX-CUT problem on several instances for any constant depth~\cite{Has19, BKKT19, CLSS21, FGG20, Mar21, MH21, BM22}.
+In particular, QAOA at low levels such as the level-1 QAOA is more suitable for the NISQ algorithms since QAOA at low levels executes small depth quantum circuit while high level algorithms can produce uncorrectable errors on the NISQ devices.
+However, it has been known that QAOA at any constant level has limited performance to solve the MAX-CUT problem on several instances~\cite{Has19, BKKT19, FGG20, Mar21, BM22}.

-The recursive quantum approximate optimization algorithm, the RQAOA for short, has been recently proposed to overcome the limitations of QAOA~\cite{BKKT19}.
-There have been known very few results on the RQAOA~\cite{BKKT19, BGGS21, BKKT22}.
-Only one of them analytically proves that the level-1 RQAOA performs better than any constant level QAOA for solving the MAX-CUT problem on cycle graphs~\cite{BKKT19} while the others give only numerical evidences to claim similar arguments for graph coloring problem~\cite{BKKT22} and for finding the largest energy of Ising Hamiltonian~\cite{BGGS21}.
+The recursive QAOA~\cite{BKKT19}, the RQAOA for short, has been recently proposed to overcome the limitations of QAOA.
+However, very few results on the RQAOA have been known~\cite{BKKT19, BGGS21, BKKT22}.
+Moreover, while it was analytically proved in one of them that the level-1 RQAOA performs better than any constant level QAOA for solving the MAX-CUT problem on cycle graphs~\cite{BKKT19}, the others have given only numerical evidences to claim similar arguments for finding the largest energy of Ising Hamiltonian~\cite{BGGS21} and for graph coloring problem~\cite{BKKT22}.

+It is natural to ask whether the RQAOA can always perform better than the original QAOA.
+We may expect a positive answer because the RQAOA executes QAOA recursively as its subroutine.
+The simplest way to check the answer would be to compare directly the performance of these algorithms with respect to the approximation ratio for various instances.